 Step 4: Supercharge Your Marketing and Sales with Your Customer Profiles

 Now that you have means of filtering your customers as needed, you can begin sending out offers to your audience profiles.
-The products and services you recommend them will be extraordinarily targeted and thus more likely to earn you the sale!
+The products and services you recommend to them will be extraordinarily targeted and thus more likely to earn you the sale!

 Having a customer profile takes the guesswork out of selling.
 You know more about the customer’s background, their occupation, their location, their shopping behavior, and their pain points.
 You can then take all this useful data and put it towards nurturing and engaging with the customer and guiding them towards a sale.